SF-WDI-LABS/tunely-angular/docs/sprint3.md

 ## Overview

 This sprint we will:
-* add an embedded model to our Album model
+* add an embedded Song model to our Album model
 * change the UI to allow users to see songs in the embedded model